 CZM's StormSmart Properties fact sheets—developed as part of the StormSmart Coasts Program—give coastal property owners options to effectively reduce erosion and storm damage while minimizing impacts to the shoreline and neighboring properties.

-Sand fencing helps capture sand to build dunes.
-It is typically made of thin, wooden slats that are connected with twisted wire to wooden or metal stakes.
+Fact Sheet 6 discusses how sand fencing can help capture sand to build dunes.
+Sand fencing is typically made of thin, wooden slats that are connected with twisted wire to wooden or metal stakes.
 Because of its relatively low cost and minor impacts, sand fencing is appropriate at almost any site not reached by daily high tides and waves from minor storms, except areas with endangered or threatened shorebird or turtle nesting habitat.

 - PDF Version of Fact Sheet 6 (1 MB)